LieberInstitute/smoking-nicotine-mouse/code/README.md

 * [01_add_sequencing_lane.R](02_build_objects/01_add_sequencing_lane.R): Extract flowcell information of the samples.

 * [02_build_objects.R](02_build_objects/02_build_objects.R): Explore, clean, correct and format data.
-Here raw counts are log-normalized, lowly-expressed features filtered out and datasets separated by tissue and age.
+Here raw counts of genes, exons and exon-exon junctions were log-normalized, and transcripts-per-million (TPM) of transcripts were log-scaled; lowly-expressed features were filtered out, and datasets separated by tissue and age.